SFB-ELAINE/ckanext-paraview/README.rst

 have correct extensions in order for the Visualizer to display them correctly.
 Since CKAN stores files only using their resource ID number without a file extension, we must add an extension before the Visualizer will display files uploaded to CKAN.
-The extension does this by creating hard links to displayable files (currently only STL files) in a dataset when a user attempts to use the Visualizer to view one.
-These hard links have a .stl extension and thus can be opened by the Visualizer.
+The extension does this by creating hard links to displayable files in a dataset when a user attempts to use the Visualizer to view one and adding the correct file extension to the hard link's name.
 When a resource or dataset is deleted, these hard links are also automatically deleted.
 Hard links to resources in the same dataset are all kept in the same directory, identified by the dataset's randomly-generated ID.

-A user can view any resource that works with this extension (currently just STL files) from another resource in the same dataset's view.
+A user can view any resource that works with this extension from another resource in the same dataset's view.
 They can also use the viewer to display multiple resources from the same dataset in the Visualizer simultaneously.
 To prevent users from viewing files outside of the same dataset, the CKAN instance sends the ID of the dataset containing the viewed resource to the